Grand Egyptian Museum

 Registration Form

 GEM Talks is an ongoing series by the Grand Egyptian Museum that brings people together to exchange ideas, challenge perspectives, and celebrate creativity.
-Built on the belief that culture evolves and transforms, the series explores how art, media, and storytelling shape the world around us.
+Built on the belief that culture evolves and transforms, the series explores the powerful forces, from art and advocacy to personal narrative, that shape the world around us.

 Location: Open Air Gallery